 Runtime environments should provide a trace of all runtime method resolutions.

-6.43 Violations of the Liskov Principle or the Contract Model [BLP]
+6.43 Violations of the Liskov Substitution Principle or the Contract Model [BLP]

 6.43.1 Description of application vulnerability

 Object orientation typically allows polymorphic variables containing values of subclasses of the declared class of the variable.
 Methods of the declared class of a receiving object can be invoked and the caller has the right to expect that the semantics of the interface called upon are observed regardless of the precise nature of the value of the receiving object.
 Similarly, the existence of accessed components of the declared class needs to be ensured.
 Instances of subclasses thus need to be both technically and logically specialized instances of the parent class.
 This is the basis of the Liskov principle.